ira-ai-automation/go-agents/CONTRIBUTING.md

-# Contributing to Agentarium Core
+# Contributing to Go Agents

-We welcome contributions to Agentarium Core!
+We welcome contributions to Go Agents!
 This document provides guidelines for contributing to the project.

 ## Table of Contents